Number (sports): Formula One

-Since 2015, if a driver leaves the sport for whatever reason their number is held in abeyance for two seasons before it is becomes free to use again, since the introduction of this rule, ten numbers have been reused, These being, #2 (Stoffel Vandoorne & Logan Sargeant); #4 (Max Chilton & Lando Norris); #6 (Nico Rosberg & Nicholas Latifi); #9 (Marcus Ericsson & Nikita Mazepin); #10 (Kamui Kobayashi & Pierre Gasly); #21 (Esteban Gutierrez and Nyck de Vries); #22 (Jenson Button & Yuki Tsunoda); #28 (Will Stevens & Brendon Hartley); #88 (Rio Haryanto & Robert Kubica); #99 (Adrian Sutil & Antonio Giovinazzi).
+Since 2015, if a driver leaves the sport, their number is held in abeyance for two seasons before it is free to use again.
+Since the introduction of this rule, fourteen numbers have been reused: number 2 (Stoffel Vandoorne & Logan Sargeant); number 4 (Max Chilton & Lando Norris); number 5 (Sebastian Vettel & Gabriel Bortoleto); number 6 (Nico Rosberg, Nicholas Latifi & Isack Hadjar); number 7 (Kimi Räikkönen & Jack Doohan); number 9 (Marcus Ericsson & Nikita Mazepin); number 10 (Kamui Kobayashi & Pierre Gasly); number 12 (Felipe Nasr & Andrea Kimi Antonelli); number 21 (Esteban Gutierrez and Nyck de Vries); number 22 (Jenson Button & Yuki Tsunoda); number 28 (Will Stevens & Brendon Hartley); number 30 (Jolyon Palmer & Liam Lawson); number 88 (Rio Haryanto & Robert Kubica); number 99 (Adrian Sutil & Antonio Giovinazzi).

-A similar system is used in many European-style championships at national and international level; the champion receives number 1, and others are allocated either by a driver's placing in the previous season (third place the year before equates to race number 3) or by the team's placing in the team/constructor championship.
-If the championship driver does not return, the championship team is allowed to use number 1.

 IndyCar

 During the USAC era of Indy car racing, it was traditional for the defending champion to carry No. 1 during the season.
 This rule had one exception; at the Indianapolis 500.
 The previous year's Indy 500 winner traditionally utilized No. 1 in the Indy 500 that particular year.
 The defending national champion would have to select a different car number for Indy only, unless they happened to also be the defending Indy 500 winner, sometimes swapping numbers with the other affected driver.
 There were typical exceptions to the rule, as some defending champions decided against using No. 1, preferring instead to maintain their identity with the number associated with the team.

 During the CART era, car numbers 1–12 were assigned based on the previous season's final points standings.
 Number 13 was not allowed, and starting in 1991, No. 14 was formally assigned to A. J. Foyt Enterprises.
 The remaining numbers 15–99 were generally allocated to the rest of the teams on first-come, first-served basis.
 Again at Indianapolis only, the No. 1 was set aside for use by the defending Indy 500 winner, if they so choose to use it, since it was a USAC-sanctioned race.

 Some teams in the top 12 chose not to utilize their assigned number, instead preferring a personal favorite number.
 For example, Penske has used 2 and 3 since 1994.
 Also, Newman-Haas Racing exchanged the No. 2 with Walker Racing to get the No. 5, after Nigel Mansell joined the team in 1993, 5 having been his long-used number in Formula One.
 "Unused" numbers from 1–12 reverted to the general pool, and could be used by any of the remaining teams.